MiladArbabi/SynchroFlow/docs/task_tracker/MAIN.md

 **Immediate Next Steps:**

-1.  **Implement #731 (E2E Test):** Now that all widgets are built, we must write the full E2E test for the complete "happy path" user journey.
-2.  **Research Shopify OAuth Cancel Flow:** Investigate Shopify documentation for cancel flow behavior and potential workarounds for #771.
+1.  **Research Shopify OAuth Cancel Flow:** Investigate Shopify documentation for cancel flow behavior and potential workarounds for #771.

 **Note on #771:** While the backend error mapping is complete and tested, the Shopify platform's cancel flow & connect=error behavior prevents proper error handling.
-This is a platform limitation that requires further investigation.
+This is a platform limitation that requires further investigation.##